md-systems/bynder_local/README.md

 added to all bynder media types that should store a local copy of the asset.

 Then, on `/admin/config/services/bynder` verify the field configuration and select an appropriate derivative to store as a local media.
+It is also possible to download the original image through the download API, which is especially useful when combined with SNS notifications for immediate updates.

 Afterwards, configure the media entity to show an appropriate image style of the "Bynder image" field instead of rendering the Bynder ID field.